-Participants meet with government, community and business leaders to gain greater understanding of the social, political and economic landscape in-country.
-They learn the need to be flexible and pragmatic in their approach to problem-solving.
+Participants meet with government, community and business leaders to gain greater understanding of specific social, political and economic landscape.
+They learn how to be flexible and pragmatic in their approach to problem-solving.

 Participants gain direct exposure to issues shaping the future and are encouraged to “connect the dots” from the global level to the local and practical levels.
 Field-work builds empathy and an appreciation of the impacts their decisions have on others.

-The YLP culminates in a public forum, where participants present highlights of their analysis and business proposal to an audience of key project stakeholders often including business leaders, potential investors, community representatives and government officials.
+The Hong Kong YLP culminates in a public forum, where participants present highlights of their analysis and proposal to an audience of key project stakeholders, including business leaders, potential investors, community representatives and government officials.